Vijay-Chawan/Vijay-Chawan/README.md

- Hello there, I am @Vijay-Chawan. interested in black hole astrophysics and exoplanet research.
+ Hello there, I am @Vijay-Chawan.
+ Interested in black hole astrophysics and exoplanet research.
  Currently, a postgraduate student at the dept. of Physics and Astronomy at National Institute of Technology, Rourkela - India.
  Can contact me @vijaysingh7197@gmail.com